mtwchuang/mtwchuang/README.md

 - 👋 Hi, I’m @mtwchuang
 - 👀 I’m interested in programming and playing games.
 - 🌱 I’m currently learning C Programming, Python and Java.
-- 💞️ I’m currently not good enough to collaborate but I would very much like to keep learning
+- 💞️ I’m currently not good enough to collaborate but I would very much like to collaborate on projects someday
 - 📫 Feel free to drop me a text here or to my discord @Actarnix#7551

 <!---